 The problem is that his approach is wrong-headed.
 It’s based on a false premise: that conventional opera, with its arias and ensembles, is awful, and that music drama is great.
 It’s easily disproved.
 1) Listen to Rossini, Meyerbeer, Verdi, Mozart, or Berlioz.
 2) Listen to Wagner.

 Dear God, he’s talky!
 The vocal line is heightened recit, nearly always one note to a syllable – and as dull as the old secco recit at its worst.
+(Is Wagner’s arioso, and emphasis on mythological spectacle a throwback to Lully?)
 He calls for singers with loud, powerful voices who can make themselves heard over a gigantic orchestra, rarely for agility or beauty.
 (The Rhinemaidens and the Woodbird are the notable exception.)

 Wagner’s reliance on Leitmotifs seems excessive.
 Rather than writing new tunes, or developing a melody, he can combine old ones, like sticking together Lego bricks.
 It’s a triumph of technical skill – but it’s boring.
 Any Italian hack (a Cagnoni or a Pedrotti, say) could write a two-hour opera with lots of tunes, rather than using the same fragments of melody over again.
 But, of course, Wagner wrote books convincing the public that his approach was the best way.

 Nor, for a music drama, is there much of either.